nikitavoloboev/data/docs/health/skin-care.md

 Before going to sleep, I do another exercise routine and quick shower.
 Then:

-1. [Cleanse] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face and eye area.
+1. [[Cleanse](https://youtu.be/h05frUE9dkE?t=765)] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face and eye area. ~ 1 minute.
 Rinse well with warm water and pat dry.
-2. [Niacinamide] Every other night.
-Apply few drops of [B-Bomb](https://geekandgorgeous.com/collections/101-serums/products/b-bomb) to the face.
-Wait until it is absorbed.
+2. [[Exfoliant](https://www.youtube.com/watch?v=h05frUE9dkE)] Every third day.
+Apply [Calm Down](https://geekandgorgeous.com/collections/exfoliants/products/calm-down) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
+Avoid the area around the eyes.
+Let it absorb. ~ 1 minute.
-3. [Salicylic acid] Apply a few drops of [Porefectly Clear](https://geekandgorgeous.com/collections/101-serums/products/porefectly-clear) to the face.
-Let it absorb.
+3. [[Azelaic acid](https://www.youtube.com/watch?v=8dxEW9P6C3c)] Every other day.
+Apply few drops of [aPAD](https://geekandgorgeous.com/collections/101-serums/products/gg-101-apad) to the face.
+Let it absorb. ~ 1 minute.
-4. [Retinal] Every other night.
-Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) to the face.
+4. [[Retinal](https://www.youtube.com/watch?v=nGxBxp3av-Y)] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) to the face.
+Let it absorb. ~ 2 minutes. (start every other day and move up to daily after 2 weeks)
-5. [Moisturizer] Apply [Happier Barrier](https://geekandgorgeous.com/collections/101-serums/products/happier-barrier).
+5. [Moisturizer] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station).
 Use as much or as little as your skin needs.
 6. Go to sleep.
 Always use fresh sheets especially on the pillows.

 At night, I try to sleep [either on my back or side](https://www.sleepfoundation.org/sleeping-positions).
 Although I do fall asleep fastest when sleeping on my stomach.
 Unfortunately, sleeping on your stomach, can [cause wrinkles to form](https://www.allure.com/story/side-stomach-sleeping-causes-lines-wrinkles).